Argentina courts Europeans over debt saga with newspaper ads

 U.S. courts have ruled that Argentina cannot continue to pay creditors who agreed to restructure their bonds after its 2001-02 default on $100 billion in debt unless it also pays holdout funds demanding full payment.

-On Tuesday, adverts appeared in Britain’s Times and Financial Times newspapers, Spain’s El Pais as well as Germany’s Frankfurter Allgemeine Zeitung, criticizing the court ruling and slamming the funds involved.
+On Tuesday, adverts appeared in Britain’s Times and Financial Times newspapers, Spain’s El Pais as well as Germany’s Frankfurter Allgemeine Zeitung, criticising the court ruling and slamming the funds involved.

 “They (vulture funds) purchased bonds in default at obscenely low prices for the sole purpose of engaging in litigation against Argentina and making enormous profit,” the advertisement in the Financial Times read.